warpr/wald-view/README.md

 usage
 -----

-If you can require .jsx files directly in your project you can require the .jsx sources directly using:
+wald:view uses jsx, you will have to use a bundler which can require .jsx files directly (e.g. webpack with the jsx-loader plugin).

-    var view = require('wald-view/jsx');

-Otherwise, use:

     var view = require('wald-view');